626tomp/RoastingLog/README.md

 This will be a program to help keep track of roasting progress and calculate volume required when roasting coffee.

+\* Needs a rework for what task is in each milestone

 ## STAGES:
 ### MVP:
 - [ ] Display all cafes and the amount of coffee they need